 “I think that practice is a very expensive way to learn,” Barney said.
 “The reason that we have classes is because we, as professors, do know some things, and it would be a mistake to not share the information we have about these things and instead say, ‘Just go out there and try.’
 Trying is emotionally, financially, socially expensive.
 That’s why we have classes, to avoid some of those costs.”

-“We did a lot of case studies in entrepreneurship classes: a local bakery, Tesla and all of these essentially unicorns in their own way, successful in their own right and worth studying,” said Kepler Sticka-Jones, and computer science and political science student.
-“There were a lot of things that you can pick up from the successes and failures of each company, and about the way the entrepreneurship works.”
+“We did a lot of case studies in entrepreneurship classes: a local bakery, Tesla and all of these essentially unicorns in their own way, successful in their own right and worth studying,” said Kepler Sticka-Jones, a computer science and political science student.
+“There were a lot of things that you can pick up from the successes and failures of each company, and about the way entrepreneurship works.”

 4. They Help You Find Your Passions

 “The idea that if you want to be an entrepreneur, you should just be an entrepreneur, is nice, but I don’t think that everyone just knows that they want to be entrepreneur,” Sticka-Jones said.
 “That’s why those entry-level classes exist, so that people who have even an inkling can get some exposure to the field and try it out, and experiment.
 That’s the big reason that I took a class.
 You come out knowing that yeah, entrepreneurship is cool and that you can do a lot with it or maybe it’s not for you.
 In my case, it helped me launch a startup.”